Spiroman/facial-expression-recognition/README.md

 ### Classifying the emotion of the obfuscated face
 We used this amazing [facial expression recgnition project](https://github.com/ashishpatel26/Facial-Expression-Recognization-using-JAFFE) for our model, and introduced some changes to match new libraries, and added some additional analysis info.
 To reproduce our steps you'll need to run the previous step for the image obfuscation, after which you can use Google's Collab notebooks with the `FER_JAFFE_CNN.ipynb` notebook and simply run it (some additional, minor instructions are provided inside).
+To extract extra insights do the same with the `results_analysis.ipynb` notebook, you'll have to upload your results from the last steps of the first notebook.